-- Cruise control can be dangerous where you can't drive safely at a steady speed.
-So, don't use your cruise control on winding roads or in heavy traffic. - Cruise control can be dangerous on slippery roads.
+Cruise control can be dangerous where you can not drive safely at a steady speed.
+So, do not use your cruise control on winding roads or in heavy traffic.

+Cruise control can be dangerous on slippery roads.
 On such roads, fast changes in tire traction can cause needless wheel spinning, and you could lose control.
-Don't use cruise control on slippery roads.
+Do not use cruise control on slippery roads.

 If your vehicle is in cruise control when the optional traction control system begins to limit wheel spin, the cruise control will automatically disengage.
-See "Traction Control System" in the Index.
+See Traction Control System (TCS) on page 4-9.
 When road conditions allow you to safely use it again, you may turn the cruise control back on.